Ralf Brown's Interrupt List: Overview

 Originally, the list was distributed in an archive named INTERRUP in various compression formats as well as in the form of diffs.
 The distribution file name was changed to include a version in the form INTERnyy (with n = issue number, and yy = 2-digit release year) in 1988.
-In mid 1989 the distribution settled to only use ZIP compression.
-When the archive reached the size of a 360 KB floppy in June 1991, the distribution split into several files following an INTERrrp.ZIP naming scheme (with rr = revision starting with 26 for version 91.3, and p = part indicator of the package starting with letter A).
+In mid 1989 the distribution used ZIP compression to keep its size manageable.
+When the archive reached the size of a 360 KB floppy in June 1991, the distribution split into several files following an `INTERrrp.ZIP` naming scheme (with rr = revision starting with 26 for version 91.3, and p = part indicator of the package starting with letter A).
 Officially named "MS-DOS Interrupt List" and "x86 Interrupt List" (abbreviated as "INTER") by its maintainer, the community coined the unofficial name "Ralf Brown's Interrupt List" (abbreviated as "RBIL") in the 1990s.

 The publication is currently at revision 61 as of 17 July 2000 with almost 8 MB of ASCII text including close to 9600 entries plus about 5400 tables, fully cross linked, which would result in more than 3700 pages (at 60 lines per page) of condensed information when printed.
 Of this, the interrupt list itself makes up some 5.5 MB for more than 2500 pages printed.

 While the project is not officially abandoned and the website is still maintained (as of 2025), new releases have not been forthcoming for a very long time, despite the fact that information was still pending for release even before the INTER61 release in 2000.
 New releases were planned for at several times in 2001 and 2002, but when they did not materialize, portions of the new information on DOS and PC internals provided by Paul were circulated in preliminary form in the development community for peer-review and to assist in operating system development.